The Average-Case Complexity of Counting Cliques in Erdos-Renyi Hypergraphs: Abstract

 \section{Abstract}

+The complexity of clique problems on Erd\H{o}s-R\'{e}nyi random graphs has become a central topic in average-case complexity.
+Algorithmic phase transitions in these problems have been shown to have broad connections ranging from mixing of Markov chains and statistical physics to information-computation gaps in high-dimensional statistics.
 We consider the problem of counting $k$-cliques in $s$-uniform Erd\H{o}s-R\'{e}nyi hypergraphs $G(n, c, s)$ with edge density $c$ and show that its fine-grained average-case complexity can be based on its worst-case complexity.
 We give a worst-case to average-case reduction for counting $k$-cliques on worst-case hypergraphs given a blackbox solving the problem on $G(n, c, s)$ with low error probability.
 Our approach is closely related to [Goldreich and Rothblum, FOCS18], which showed a worst-case to average-case reduction for counting cliques for an efficiently-sampleable distribution on graphs.

-Our reduction has the following implications: \begin{itemize} \item \textit{Dense Erd\H{o}s-R\'{e}nyi graphs and hypergraphs}: Counting $k$-cliques on $G(n, c, s)$ with $k$ and $c$ constant matches its worst-case time complexity up to a $\polylog(n)$ factor.
+Our reduction has the following implications: \begin{itemize} \item \textit{Dense Erd\H{o}s-R\'{e}nyi graphs and hypergraphs}: Counting $k$-cliques on $G(n, c, s)$ with $k$ and $c$ constant matches its worst-case complexity up to a $\polylog(n)$ factor.
 Assuming randomized ETH, it takes $n^{\Omega(k)}$ time to count $k$-cliques in $G(n, c, s)$ if $k$ and $c$ are constant. \item \textit{Sparse Erd\H{o}s-R\'{e}nyi graphs and hypergraphs}: When $c = \Theta(n^{-\alpha})$, we give several algorithms exploiting the sparsity of $G(n, c, s)$ that are faster than the best known worst-case algorithms.
 Complementing this, based on a fine-grained worst-case assumption, our reduction implies a different average-case phase diagram for each fixed $\alpha$ depicting a tradeoff between a runtime lower bound and $k$.
-Surprisingly, in the hypergraph case ($s \ge 3$), these lower bounds are tight against our algorithms exactly when $c$ is above the Erd\H{o}s-R\'{e}nyi $k$-clique percolation threshold. \end{itemize}

-Our reduction is the first worst-case to average-case reduction for a problem over Erd\H{o}s-R\'{e}nyi hypergraphs and is the first mapping from a worst-case problem to an average-case problem with a different fine-grained complexity that we are aware of.
+Surprisingly, in the hypergraph case ($s \ge 3$), these lower bounds are tight against our algorithms exactly when $c$ is above the Erd\H{o}s-R\'{e}nyi $k$-clique percolation threshold. \end{itemize} Our reduction is the first worst-case to average-case reduction for a problem over Erd\H{o}s-R\'{e}nyi hypergraphs and is the first mapping from a worst-case problem to an average-case problem with a different fine-grained complexity that we are aware of.
 We also give a variant of our worst-case to average-case reduction for computing the parity of the $k$-clique count that requires a milder assumption on the error probability of the blackbox solving the problem on $G(n, c, s)$.

 \pagenumbering{arabic}